 Opportunity will be provided for a student to learn and interpret the rules and playing regulations, the mechanics of officiating and the psychological aspects of officiating football and basketball.
 Three hours of lecture per week and/or field experience in officiating.
+Prerequisite: Twelve semester hours of Physical Educa-tion on metricipation of the abeliance of the semester hours of Physical Education or permission of the chairman of the department.

+3411 Administration of Athletics in Schools and Colleges 364 A study will be made of current controversies and problems in the conduct of athletics, organization of athletic departments, selection of staff, sports program, purchase and care of athletic equipment, management of varsity and intramural athletics, maintenance of facilities and equipment.
 Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.

-- A study will be made of current controversies and problems in the conduct of athletics, organization of athletic departments, selection of staff, sports program, purchase and care of athletic equipment, management of varsity and intramural athletics, maintenance of facilities and equipment.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3409 Athletic Injuries, Training and First Aid [365 In addition to the standard first aid course as outlined for the American Red Cross, the recognition and prevention of injuries in Physical Education and Athletics as well as the treatment and care for the usual athletic injuries are emphasized.
-Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department. - 3410 Undergraduate Seminar
+3409 Athletic Injuries, Training and First Aid L 365 In addition to the standard first aid course as outlined for the American Red Cross, the recognition and prevention of injuries in Physical Education and Athletics as well as the treatment and care for the usual athletic injuries are emphasized.
+Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.

-Directed study in selected areas of Physical Education.
+3410 Undergraduate Seminar [ 389 Directed study in selected areas of Physical Education.
 This may be substituted for a deficiency in the required advanced physical Education courses in the Physical Education major.
 Prerequisite: Twelve semester hours of Physical Education or permission of the chairman of the department.
-May be repeated for credit.
+May be repeated for credit for credit.

-HEALTH AND PHYSICAL EDUCATION
+HEALTH AND PHYSICAL EDUCATION Former Number